 Dad: Yes, well done!

 And the son was right - there are indeed roughly three feet in a metre (a metre is actually 3ft 3in).
 Yet both he and his dad had made a mistake.

-In the USA, there's very little use of metric units, but even so it's a bit alarming that the dad was clearly unfamiliar with how huge 15 metres is.
+In the USA, there's very little use of metric units, but even so it's a bit alarming that the dad was clearly unfamiliar with how huge 15 metres is, it's not 5 feet, it's more like 50 feet!
 Meanwhile the son divided 15 by 5 instead of the correct, but harder, 5 divided by 15.

 The reason why two wrongs made a (nearly) right is that the calculation 5 / 1.5 had been changed to 15 / 5 (i.e. the top of the fraction had been multiplied by 3, and the bottom by a bit more than 3).

 * A few minutes later, the dad looked at the sign again and spotted that it said 1.5m not 15m.
 There was much confusion, and as far as I know they never got to the bottom of the problem.